MEET SONAM SAIGAL- From journalism to law and then back to journalismThe Grey Matter Team

 Holi or Diwali!

-mass level that made her marry her loves – law and journalism.
+In the end, Sonam feels it is the satisfaction of effective and informative communication at a mass level that made her marry her loves – law and journalism.
 She completes 10 years as a

 print journalist this month and clearly has a great future ahead of her.